adikakdeak/projects/data-prep-for-WHO-data/readme.txt

 This file contains the R codes.

 Report.html:
-This file contains detailed description of every steps perfeormed along with the respective outputs.
+This file contains detailed description of every steps performed along with the respective outputs.